RyanJarv/cdn-proxy/README.md

 because it is not possible to set the Host header arbitrarily on requests to the origin.
 It should be possible to perform this attack when this is not the case when you have access to a Enterprise CloudFlare account however this is not supported by cdn-proxy currently.
-To do this manually you need to ensure the CloudFlare configuration correctly sets the host header as the request passes through the CloudFlare network..
+To do this manually you need to ensure the CloudFlare configuration correctly sets the host header as the request passes through the CloudFlare network.

 ## cdn-proxy